flodlan/Lab-Wiki/documents/fMRI/fmri-analysis.md

 Now, we will provide links for the important types of analyses you might be interested in performing:

 * [Decoding and MVPA: Predicting from Brain Images](https://nilearn.github.io/stable/decoding/index.html) - This page contains thorough explanations of the different analysis you can perform as well as code examples and important notions to consider.
 * [Functional Connectivity and Resting State Analysis](https://nilearn.github.io/stable/connectivity/index.html) - Similarly as the previous one, this page also includes information on quite advanced statistical analysis that you can perform when analyzing brain images.

+## Brain Visualization

+An important part of performing your analysis is to be able to display the information you obtained.
+This is not a trivial task and some forms of visualization are more intuitive and informative than others (depending on the goal of your study)

+This page contains information on how to perform different visualizations by making use of the NiLearn package: [Visualizing Neuroimaging Data using NiLearn](https://nilearn.github.io/stable/plotting/index.html)